bartbutenaers/node-red-contrib-ui-svg/README.md

 + *Touch start*: when a touch event starts (on mobile/tablet only).
 + *Touch end*: when a touch event ends (on mobile/tablet only).

-When adding a new line in this tabsheet, a number of properties need to be entered:
+When adding a new line in this tab sheet, several properties need to be entered:
 + ***Selector***: the selection of (one or more) SVG elements that needs to intercept events.
-See the syntax of [css selectors](https://www.w3schools.com/cssref/css_selectors.asp).
+See the syntax of [CSS  selectors](https://www.w3schools.com/cssref/css_selectors.asp).
 + ***Action***: the event that the shape needs to intercept.
 + ***Payload***: the ```msg.payload``` content of the output message, which will be sent when the event occurs.
 + ***Topic***: the ```msg.topic``` content of the output message, which will be sent when the event occurs.

 By default the content will be stored in ```msg.payload``` of the output message.
-However when the result needs to end up in ```msg.anotherField```, this message field can be specfied at the top of the tabsheet:
+However when the result needs to end up in ```msg.anotherField```, this message field can be specified at the top of the tab sheet:

 ![image](https://user-images.githubusercontent.com/14224149/65385332-dd71cb80-dd2d-11e9-8ae9-7b604d3f077e.png)